subpardaemon/swatk6-emitter/README.md

 Creates a new event object (constructor).

 `event.canPropagate()`
-- returns `<Boolean>` true if the event is not canceled and can move on to the next listner, if there is one
+- returns `<Boolean>`

+Returns `true` if the event is not canceled and can move on to the next listner, if there is one; `false` otherwise.

 `event.stopPropagation()`
 `event.stopImmediatePropagation()`
 `event.cancelEvent()`
-- returns the event object itself, and
+- returns the event object itself, allowing for chaining

-- cancels the current event, so it won't get to any subsequent listeners
+These cancel the current event, so it won't get to any subsequent listeners.
+They all do the same, the aliases are there for convenience.

 `event.getPayload()`
 `event.setPayload(newValue)`
 `event.getResult()`
 `event.setResult(newValue)`
+- **newvValue** `<any>`
+- **set\*** methods return the event object itself, allowing for chaining

-- accessor methods for the event's built-in payload and result containers,
+Accessor methods for the event's built-in payload and result containers.

-- the set* methods return the event object itself,
-- newValue can be any type.
+### Properties

+`event.type`: `<String>`

-`event.type`: type `<String>` and contains the event name/type
+Contains the event name/type.

+`event.target`: `<Function|Object>`

-`event.target`: the event's origin function or object, as set by the third argument of the constructor, defaults to `null`
+The event's origin function or object, as set by the third argument of the constructor, defaults to `null`.